-• History of Psychiatric Hospitalization or Admissions to Crisis Centers -

-A child who has been admitted to an inpatient psychiatric facility or crisis center (collectively referred to as "facility") in their lifetime.
+History of Psychiatric Hospitalization or Admissions to Crisis Centers -A child who has been admitted to an inpatient psychiatric facility or crisis center (collectively referred to as "facility") in their lifetime.

-Provider must upload and attach to the electronic PA Adjustment Request one of the following:
+Provider must upload and attach to the electronic PA Adjustment Request one of the following: (1) Discharge summary from the facility; or

-- (1) Discharge summary from the facility; or - (2) Admission note from facility. - Disability Determination for Mental Health Reasons -
+- (1) Discharge summary from the fac

+- (2) Admission note from facility.

+- Disability Determination for Mental Health Reasons -